V3ENIOM/ARP-Spoofing/README.md

 Python comes installed on linux by default.

-You can download Scapy from terminal like this figure
+You can download Scapy from terminal

 ![](https://github.com/V3ENIOM/ARP-Spoofing/blob/main/Snaps/install-scapy.png)